Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Still, within the genetic makeup of the people, traces of the Guanches live on.

-One website claimed that pyramid-like structures were found on the island. bibliotecapleyades.net , purported to show an actual photo of an island pyramid.
+One website claimed that pyramid-like structures were found on the island.
+Biblioteca Pleyades purported to show an actual photo of an island pyramid.

-Still, information about the pyramids on the island are scant and come from questionable sites.
-Even the claim mentioned in bibliotecapleyades.net lack validity on this matter.
+Still, information about the pyramids on the island is scant and comes from questionable sites.
+Even the claim mentioned above lacks validity on this matter.

 Canary Island, Today

-It’s been more than 500 years since the Guanches lost its reign on the Canary Islands.
-These days, the islands’ population (over 2 million) is diverse.
+It’s been more than 500 years since the Guanches lost their reign on the Canary Islands.
+These days, the island’s population (over 2 million) is diverse.
 Still, within the genetic makeup of the people, traces of the Guanches live on.
 A small percentage can directly trace their lineage to these indigenous people.

 As more interest in these people’s past is explored, it may be possible that the Guanches will be pulled from the obscurity of history and reveal the many secrets of their past.